FBI Testimony on Trump Assassination & Netanyahu Speech Pt. 1

 Well, there is a difference.

-Questions about security posture, the adequacy of uh resources and assets that were deployed to protect a specific individual, whether there's enough security, and certainly the staffing of that security is not something the FBI uh, again, we're 116 years old has historically done.
+Questions about security posture, the adequacy of resources and assets that were deployed to protect a specific individual, whether there's enough security, and certainly the staffing of that security is not something the FBI, again, we're 116 years old, has historically done.

-So at this point, um, have you been able to go through the shooter's home and kind of document kind of where we're gonna be able to do that?
+So at this point, have you been able to go through the shooter's home and kind of document kind of what we found as far as it goes?

-So we we have been able to search the shooter's home.
+So we have been able to search the shooter's home.

-So again, just sort of tying your first question to your to your second question now.
+So again, just sort of tying your first question to your second question now.

 You know, our role is to conduct an investigation of the shooter and the attack.

-And so we're gonna conduct a painstaking intense investigation of that.
+And so we're going to conduct a painstaking, intense investigation of that.

-We have, among other scenes that we have processed using evidence response teams, uh, in addition to the rally scene itself, of course, we have been through the individual's the shooter's home, uh, his bedroom, other parts of the house, et cetera.
+We have, among other scenes that we've processed using evidence response teams, in addition to the rally scene itself, of course, we have been through the individuals, the shooter's home, his bedroom, other parts of the house, etc.

-Have you been able to establish that he did go to a range and either zero that weapon in or you know, at least target shoot that weapon prior to the assassination attempt?
+Have you been able to establish that he did go to a range and either zero that weapon in or at least target shoot that weapon prior to the assassination attempt?

 I'm not sure we know for sure that it's the weapon that he used, but I think we assess that it probably is.